akyriako/otc-docs/doc/source/caf/ready/high-availability.rst

 Solution description and key points of the design:

--  Service modules: For services supporting cluster deployment, resources are deployed in two AZs, with the loads balanced using ELB.
+-  **Service modules**: For services supporting cluster deployment, resources are deployed in two AZs, with the loads balanced using ELB.
    For single-node ECSs, SDRS is used for AZ-level DR.
 -  Cloud service HA: Primary and standby nodes are deployed in different AZs.
--  Database synchronization: RDS is used, and RDS DB instances are deployed in primary/standby mode across AZs and the data kept synchronized.
+-  **Database synchronization**: RDS is used, and RDS DB instances are deployed in primary/standby mode across AZs and the data kept synchronized.
--  DR switchover: If an AZ fails, RDS database services automatically switch to the standby databases.
+-  **DR switchover**: If an AZ fails, RDS database services automatically switch to the standby databases.
 Application services can be taken over by the DR servers automatically or in just a few clicks.
--  DR drills: Users can perform DR drills with just a few clicks.
+-  **DR drills**: Users can perform DR drills with just a few clicks.

 .. image:: ../../assets/caf/image37.png